ctogle/modular/README.md

 # dstoolm
-ODE simulator for modular_core using pydstool
+ODE simulator for modular4 using pydstool